AdobeDocs/experience-manager-forms-cloud-service.en/help/template-editor.md

 ---
-title: How to create an Adaptive Form Template?
+title: How to create an Adaptive Form template?
 description: Create Adaptive Form templates to define the basic structure and initial content using the Template Editor.

 ---

-# Create an Adaptive Form Template {#adaptive-form-templates}
+# Create an Adaptive Form template {#adaptive-form-templates}

 When you author a form, you add fields and components to define form structure, content, and actions in the editor.
 You add fields and components in the `guideRootPanel` of the form container.
 With Template Editor, you can create a template that contains basic structure and initial content that authors can use to create forms.